 - The most calm area in a cyclone is known as the eye of the cyclone and is usually in the centre of the cyclone. however the air surrounding Earth rotates at very high speed and highly destructive.

-- A cyclone is given a name wind speeds reach 89 kmph.
+- A cyclone is given a name to wind when its speeds reach 89 kmph.

 - Most cyclones occur at the sea and do not cause much harm to humans.
 But, they can be extremely harmful if they approach the coastal areas.